How To Get A Mortgage If Leeds Building Society Declines You

 If Leeds Building Society wouldn’t approve you, find out exactly why so you can explore a workaround solution armed with all of the facts.
 Request a copy of any reports they had carried out and download all of your credit files so you can see any issues first-hand and have any outdated information corrected.
 A broker can help you optimise your credit report for next time.

-If you’re short on time or unable to get hold of the relevant documents, simply jump ahead to step three.
+If you’re short on time or unable to obtain the relevant documents, skip ahead to step three.

 Speak to a mortgage broker

-We offer a free broker-matching service that will pair you up with the broker who’s best positioned to help you overcome whatever issue stopped you from getting a mortgage.
-This will be a specialist advisor we’ve vetted ourselves, simply make an enquiry and we’ll do the rest.
+We offer a broker-matching service that will pair you up with the best-positioned broker to help you overcome whatever issue stops you from getting a mortgage.
+This specialist advisor will be one we’ve vetted ourselves.
+Simply make an enquiry, and we’ll do the rest.

 Can you appeal the decision?

-It’s probably best to wait until you have all the details as to why this happened and then consider all of your options before appealing.
+It’s probably best to wait until you have all the details about why this happened and then consider your options before appealing.

 Get expert advice immediately if…